 - Nearly three quarters of city centre journeys are less than three miles

-A comprehensive range of measures are planned to achieve this, including better car parking arrangements, making walking and cycling more attractive, and improvements to public transport.
+A range of measures are planned to reduce the need for cross-city driving, including better car parking arrangements, making walking and cycling more attractive, and improvements to public transport.
 The new Aberdeen Western Peripheral Route will greatly assist with delivery.

 As transport projects come forward, each will be subject to detailed scrutiny and the normal development control processes.